Australia - Measures Affecting the Importation of Apples from New Zealand (DS367)

 assertions made by New Zealand in its first written submission

 are simply not supported by legal argument or evidence.
-Neither

-the case" for New Zealand.
+permitted to "make the case" for New Zealand.

-relation to each of the measures at issue under each of the challenged provisions of the SPS
+in relation to each of the measures at issue under each of the challenged provisions of the SPS

-its burden of proof.
-Australia nonetheless demonstrates,
+proof.
+Australia nonetheless demonstrates, through solid

 The Panel's role in this dispute is not

 Mr Chairman, members of the Panel, there is another critical

 threshold issue which is inextricably linked to burden of proof

 – it relates to the role that you, the Panel, are